UsmonovaZulfiya/Meraki_JSE/README.md

 ### Contacting Shelters/Organizations:

 1. Use the provided contact information to get in touch with the shelter/rescue organization.
-1. Communicate inquiries or express interest in a specific pet.

 ## 4. User Profile Management